DPP v Morgan: House of Lords

 The House of Lords held that an honest but mistaken belief that the victim was consenting would provide a complete defence; the basis for that belief did not need to be objectively reasonable so long as the jury were satisfied that the defendant honestly believed it.

 While the defendants won their legal argument, their convictions were nonetheless upheld.
 The judges found that no reasonable jury would have ever acquitted the defendants even had they been correctly directed by the trial judge as to the law, and so applying "the proviso" they upheld the convictions.

 Criticism

 Notwithstanding the conviction of the defendants, the decision has attracted widespread criticism.
 Dolly Alexander has pointed out that in most other areas of English criminal law, mistaken belief must be held on a reasonable basis to found a defence.
 The feminist legal scholar Jennifer Temkin referred to the decision in DPP v Morgan as a "rapist's charter".

 Subsequent developments

 In 2004 the law was changed pursuant to the Sexual Offences Act 2003 such that belief on the part of the defendant that the victim consented must be "reasonable".

+The Morgan subjective honest belief test survives in some Commonwealth Caribbean jurisdictions.

+The rule also survives in the Republic of Ireland, despite recommendations for reform; such has not been prioritised legislatively.